 Generally unable to hold ground against regular forces, it is common for militias to be used for aiding regular troops by skirmishing, holding fortifications, or irregular warfare, instead of being used in offensive campaigns by themselves.
 Militias are often limited by local civilian laws to serve only in their home region, and to serve only for a limited time; this further reduces their use in long military campaigns.

-The purpose of this group is honourable and is geared towards national security and safety of the people, especially when the conventional military and defence apparatus fails to protect and preserve the territorial integrity of the nation.
+The purpose of this group is honourable and is geared towards national security and safety of the people, especially when the conventional military and defense apparatus fails to protect and preserve the territorial integrity of the nation.

 In view of the above, shall we be right to call these groups a militia?